Chesterville, Ontario: Early militia

 The military history of Dundas County and Chesterville dates back to the early settlement days, when Loyalist veterans of the American Revolution were granted plots of land in Upper Canada and raised a local militia.
 Some of the earliest land grants in Winchester Township were to veterans of the Revolution, and many more were veterans of the War of 1812.
 Dundas County had raised a militia as far back as 1788, and during the War of 1812 the men fought with the 1st Regiment of Dundas Militia.
 Many of these veterans would be granted plots of land in Dundas County, settling in Winchester Township.
 Early War of 1812 veterans and settlers in Chesterville District include Henry Hawn and William Casselman who served with the Dundas Militia, and as many as 10 veterans of the war later lived in the village, including Henry Ouderkirk, a veteran of the Incorporated Battalion, who was one of the first inn keepers.

 Early settlers of the village included British Army veterans as well, including John Irwin Ker, formerly of the 57th Regiment of Foot during the Napoleonic Wars.
 His son, John Irvin Ker, left Chesterville and fought in the American Civil War with the 4th Minnesota Infantry Regiment.

 From 1829 to 1836, No.9 Company of the 1st Dundas Militia served both Mountain and Winchester townships.
 In 1837, the Dundas County Militia was reorganized into two battalions with the 1st Battalion (Winchester and Williamsburg Townships) commanded by Col. John Crysler and Lt-Col. J. McDonell.
-Two of the ten companies were now located in Winchester Township.
-The Embodied Dundas Militia fought during the Rebellions of 1837–1838 at the Battle of the Windmill.
-A prominent local man, Major Robert Gray, served as Captain of No.10 (Winchester) Company, 1st Dundas Militia at Prescott in 1838 and later commanded in the 4th Winchester Battalion.
+No. 3 Company under Capt.
+John Merkley and No.10 Company under Capt.
+Robert Gray were now located in Winchester Township and headquartered in Chesterville.
+The companies were called out with the Embodied Dundas Militia and served during the Rebellions of 1837–1838 at the Battle of the Windmill and Prescott.
 Over 50 local men served in various militia regiments during the Rebellion.